Artekus/SVD-MQTT/README.md

 The config.json file works as follows:

 Configure the MQTT Server settings by editing the config.json file accordingly.
-TTS and user/password has not been setup yet but maybe added at a future time.
+SSL and user/password has not been setup yet but maybe added at a future time.

 Configure the Cameras or Streams the same way, provide a name, the stream address and the analysis interval in seconds.
 To add addiional camera, utilize the same json structure and add another set to the array.